itsmesuniljacob/opa-docker/README.md

 # OPA ( Open Policy Agent ) for Docker

-This action runs/validate your Dockerfile with a set of policies and used OPA Conftest.
+This action runs/validate your Dockerfile with a set of policies and uses OPA Conftest.

 There would be no need to have a policy folder within your repo.